amwillson/amwillson.github.io/_pages/about.md

 ### [Research interests](https://amwillson.github.io/research/)

 Broadly, I am interested in improving our ability to predict changes in terrestrial community composition, species range distributions, and biome distributions.
-I use a variety of modeling tools and data across scales to quantify how changes in vegetation during observational time scales (the last $\approx$ 50 years) scale up to long-term changes in communities, ecosystems, and biomes.
+I use a variety of modeling tools and data across scales to quantify how changes in vegetation during observational time scales (the last ~50 years) scale up to long-term changes in communities, ecosystems, and biomes.
 I use the eastern United States as a study system, which has undergone substantial changes as a consequence of anthropogenic land use and climate changes over the few centuries.
 Learn more about my research [here](https://amwillson.github.io/research/)!

 ### Teaching interests